LMField82/TeamGenerator/README.md

 # TeamGenerator
-A node based application that generates a team profile and a pdf
+A node based application that generates a team profile on an html page.